bkesterJP/content-ops-starter-jp2/content/pages/index.md

           textAlign: left
     subtitle: ''
     text: >
-      Jetpath Ventures helps technical founders shape business strategy with up to $100K in seed capital plus hands-on support to validate markets and acquire early customers.
-We also assist in raising seed capital from our HNW and VC network.
-Our focus is on cloud-native products leveraging real-time data from remote machines, mobile apps, and data stores.
+      At Jetpath Ventures, we work with technical founders to help them nail down their business strategy.
+We offer up to $100K in seed funding and roll up our sleeves to help validate markets and land those first customers.
+Plus, we can connect you with more funding through our network of HNW individuals and VCs.
+Our sweet spot is cloud-native products that make use of real-time data from remote machines, mobile apps, and data stores.
+No fluff—just solid support to get you where you want to go.

       **Our passion is supporting engineers who are building hard things.**